TengMCing/PhD/Thesis/04-chap4.html.md

 The initial motivation for developing `autovi` was to create a convenient interface for sharing the models described and trained in @sec-second-paper.
 However, recognizing that the classical normal linear regression model represents a restricted class of models, we sought to avoid limiting the potential for future extensions, whether by the original developers or other users.
-As a result, the package was designed to function seamlessly with linear regression models with minimal modification and few required arguments, while also accommodating other classes of models through partial workflow replacement.
+As a result, the package was designed to function seamlessly with linear regression models with minimal modification and few required arguments, while also accommodating other classes of models through partial infrastructure substitution.
 This modular and customizable design allows `autovi` to handle a wide range of residual diagnostics tasks.

-The workflow of `autovi` consists of ten core modules: data extraction, bootstrapping and model refitting, fitted values and residuals extraction, auxiliary computation, null residual simulation, plotting, plot saving, image reading and resizing, visual signal strength prediction, and $p$-value computation.
-Each module is designed with minimal dependency on the preceding modules, allowing users to customize parts of the workflow without affecting its overall integrity.
-An overview of this workflow is illustrated in Figure @fig-autovi-diag.
+The infrastructure of `autovi` consists of ten core modules: data extraction, bootstrapping and model refitting, fitted values and residuals extraction, auxiliary computation, null residual simulation, plotting, plot saving, image reading and resizing, visual signal strength prediction, and $p$-value computation.
+Each module is designed with minimal dependency on the preceding modules, allowing users to customize parts of the infrastructure without affecting its overall integrity.
+An overview of this infrastructure is illustrated in Figure @fig-autovi-diag.

 The modules for visual signal strength prediction and $p$-value computation are predefined and cannot be overridden, although users can interact with them directly through function arguments.
 Similarly, the image reading and resizing module is fixed but will adapt to different Keras models by checking their input shapes.
-The remaining seven modules are designed to be overridable, enabling users to tailor the workflow to their specific needs.
+The remaining seven modules are designed to be overridable, enabling users to tailor the infrastructure to their specific needs.
 These modules will be discussed in detail in the following sections.

 #### Initialization